maze-runner-group-4/maze_runner/README.md

 ### 3. Run and Catch (Multiplayer Mode Only)

 - Description: This mode is designed for multiplayer gameplay.
-Compete against another player in a race to reach a specific point in the maze.
-The first player to reach the goal wins the game.
+Compete against another player one want to reach the goal and the other will try to catch him.

 ### 4. Dodge the Monsters